windingwind/zotero-better-notes/README.md

 A full knowledge management workflow in Zotero.

 - Note as you go.
 Open note links as your will;
+- Quick link from note/annotation with just a click;
+  <image src="./image/README/from-note.png" width="500px"></image>
 - Foward-link to sub-notes and back-link to PDF attachments;
-- Quick link from note/annotation with just a click;
+  <image src="./image/README/preview-note.png" width="500px"></image>

 - Export your knowledge including linked sub-notes in MarkDown/rich-text format.

-<image src="./image/README/knowledge-app.png" width="400px"></image>

 # Quick Start Guide